akeskimo/rethmeter/README.md

 `git clone https://github.com/akeskimo/rethmeter.git`

 # Contributing
-Ask access to repository by asking a project admin by PM.
+To access repository you may ask a project admin by PM.